-Everyone paid to do academic work or ‘professional and managerial’ (academic-related) work by the University of Leeds can and should join UCU.
+Everyone paid to do academic work or ‘professional and managerial’ (academic-related) work by the University of Leeds, including postgraduate students who teach, can and should join UCU.

 It’s a union of postgraduate students who are doing paid teaching as much as it’s a union of established academics and managers.